AnirudhPal/TeleTracker/README2.md

 #### Backplate

-It is used to connect to the middle section (color), it also houses a pivot socket and the weight of the structure is reduced by removing excess
+It is used to connect to the middle section (colored in red), it also houses a pivot socket (colored in green) and the weight of the structure is reduced by removing excess material (colored in blue).
+It also has spring retention sockets (colored in yellow) and postioning screw holes (colored in purple).

+PART ASSEMBLY

+SPRING RETENTION

+ROD CONNECTION

+#### Primary Mirror Mount

+The primary mirror mount has a recces for the mirror to sit in (colored in red), as well as a pivot socket (colored in green), spring retention sockets (colored in blue) and toe-clamp holes (colored in yellow).

+PART ASSEMLBY

+PIVOT SOCKET

+TOE CLAMP

 ### Middle